DignityMoves in Santa Maria

 Need Help?

-If you or someone you know is currently experiencing homelessness in Santa Maria and would like to be put on the waitlist for housing at Hope Village, please contact the Good Samaritan Outreach Team at (805) 518-2714.
-DignityMoves does not manage referrals for the this community.
+If you or someone you know is currently experiencing homelessness in Santa Maria and would like to be put on the waitlist for housing at Hope Village, please contact the referral service line above.
+DignityMoves does not manage referrals for this community.

 Ending unsheltered homelessness can be done.